panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 Users enjoy fast and responsive user interfaces (UI).
 An UI response delay of less than 100 milliseconds feels instant to the user.
 A delay between 100 and 300 milliseconds is already perceptible.

 To improve user interface performance, React offers a higher-order component `React.memo()`.
-React skips unnecessary rendering by memoizing the rendered output.
+When `React.memo()` wraps a component, React memoizes the rendered output then skips unnecessary rendering.

 This post describes the situations when `React.memo()` improves the performance, and, not less important, warns when its usage is useless.